gbiolo/cv-it/README.md

 ## Texlive installation (if not present)
 I use Texlive and Debian GNU/Linux, so the following steps are based on this OS and Latex compiler.

-First of all check if there is a correct Texlive version installed on our system with:

-`apt-get --no-install-recommends install texlive-base texlive-latex-base texlive-latex-extra texlive-fonts-recommended`

-The `--no-install-recommends` flags avoid the full install of Texlive, with its giant documentation.
-The previous command, if none of the packages is already installed, will download more or less 100MB of packages (full installation with manuals size is over 1GB).

-To check if the Texlive is installed on your system execute this on your command shell:
+To check if Texlive is installed on your system execute this on your command shell:

 `pdflatex -v`